harsh-2711/ghost-issues-notifier-actions/README.md

 Create a label in your repo to assign to ghost(pushed back in stack because of unnecessary duplication of issues) issues.

-The default label this action uses is "stuck", but you can use any label.
+The default label this action uses is **stuck**, but you can use any label.

 **NOTE: The label must be setup before using this action**